-- Provided educational services to over 1M North Carolinians in ^Tier 1 and 2 counties (our most economically-distressed and often rural regions)
+- Provided educational services to more than 1M rural North Carolinians, most of whom live in ^Tier 1 and 2 counties (our most economically-distressed regions)

 ^The N.C.
 Department of Commerce assigns county tier designations based on economic development conditions, with Tier 1 representing the “most distressed” counties and Tier 3 the “least distressed.”